All Episodes

 He was honored to be putting on the Marine uniform and serve his country.

-Motivated young man who loved his country from Knoxville, Tennessee.
+Staff Sergeant Ryan Noss, U.S. Army, motivated young man who loved his country from Knoxville, Tennessee.

-He joined the army shortly after graduating high school.
+He joined the Army shortly after graduating high school.

 Staff Sergeant Darren Taylor Hoover, United States Marine Corps, known as Taylor, former high school football player from Midville, Utah.

-His father said his son did what he loved, was leading his men and was with them to the end.
+His father said his son did what he loved, was leading his men, and was with them to the end.

 He loved the United States and proved it by his service.